Open-Ended Reinforcement Learning with Neural Reward Functions: Method

 In Section \ref{sec:navigation_forward} we individually evaluate these three techniques and show that their combination is necessary in complex environments.

-Putting everything together we get an algorithm that can both, learn reward functions that encode increasingly complex behaviours and learn RL agents that solve those reward functions.
-Figure \ref{fig:procedure} illustrates the main steps of our training loop and Algorithm \ref{alg:method} shows the steps in more detail.
+Putting everything together we get an algorithm which learns reward functions that encode increasingly complex behaviors and learns RL agents that solve those reward functions.
+Figure \ref{fig:procedure} illustrates the main steps of our training loop and see Algorithm \ref{alg:method} in the appendix for more detail.